Nova1422/plugins/README.md

 Variants-

-Point drive: "A strange, ominous, blue-tinted version of the jump drive.
+Vortex Drive: "A strange, ominous, blue-tinted version of the jump drive.
 More mysterious, more potent, and unlike anything known before.
 Origin  unknown, Behaviour erratic, Performance unmatched"

 Range- 5x

-Point drive(Unleashed): "Legends say this thing willed itself into existence."
+Carrion Drive: "Legends say this thing willed itself into existence."

 Range- Enough

+Changelog

+v1.0.1

+Added plugin.txt and renamed point drives to vortex and carrion drive, also buffed the red drive tenfold

 </blockquote>
 </details>